 This month, we may be buying chocolates and flowers or arranging special treats and events to show the special people in our life how much we care.
-Let’s throw a little bit of that love in our customers’ direction with some great customer loyalty strategies, because only customers create cash flow, and there are so many small ways to show them you care.
+Let’s throw a little bit of that love in our customers’ direction with some great customer loyalty strategies that have NOTHING to do with conventional “loyalty” programs.

 Then, think of how annoying it is when you’re asked to enter your account number for better service, and then asked by the live person you finally reach for your account number.
 How do you feel when you’re on the receiving end of “your call is important to us… we are currently experiencing higher than normal call volumes…” Do you go as crazy as I do when there’s no option to reach a real person and the automated attendant simply keeps saying “sorry you’re having trouble.
 Let’s try that again”?
-Or when a recorded voice continually keeps suggesting that you “visit our website” for self-serve options.
+Or when a recorded voice continually keeps suggesting that you “visit our website” for self-serve options?

 2. Get it right the first time to reduce customer churn: When you get told “no” do you meekly go away or do you ask to speak to a supervisor?
 It’s estimated that senior executives spend up to 34% of their time dealing with escalated customer service issues.
 And the majority of customer service issues are what I call “self-inflicted wounds” – mistakes on the part of the company that could have been avoided.
 Think of the costs you could avoid and the time you could back into your busy schedule when you achieve “get it right the first time”.